medusa-project/simple-queue-server/README.md

     log:
       level: :info

+See the config files in the test directory for examples.

 You may add any additional stanzas or keys to the config file that you like as required.
-The SimpleAmqpServer::Config class loads the entire file and stores it for the servers use, and also provides a few convenience methods for getting at values.

-If you want a specialized config class you can override the config_class method of SimpleAmqpServer::Base and subclass SimpleAmqpServer::Config.
+The 'Config' gem is used to store config settings.

 Note that both queues are persistent (the server will make them if they don't already exist) and outgoing messages are also persistent.